mst209/birds/PROMPT.md

 Another endpoint `/birds` - The second requirement for this project involves considering a second model, birds.
 Nodes have_many birds and birds belong_to nodes.
 Our second endpoint should take a list of `node_ids` and return the ids of the birds that belong to any of those nodes or any descendant nodes.

+## Submission

+Please fork this repository and provide a link to your fork.
+Do not submit a pull request.

 ## Additional Notes

 The most efficient way to narrowly solve this problem probably involves pre-processing the data and then serving that pre-processed data, but we are not interested in a narrow solution.
 So, we would like you to assume that a different process will add to the data (with no assumption as to the magnitude of the additions).
 Your solution should be optimized for a system that could expand to billions of nodes.